Mr. Potato Head: In popular culture

 Mr. Potato Head's popularity has led to some appearances in films and television.
-From 1986 to 1987, Mr. Potato Head played a supporting role in the short-lived syndicated series Potato Head Kids, his first dramatic television appearance.
+From 1986 to 1987, Mr. Potato Head played a supporting role in the short-lived syndicated series Potato Head Kids.
 From 1998 to 1999, he had his own short-lived Fox Kids series The Mr. Potato Head Show.

 In addition to film and television, the character has been the subject of a comic strip created by Garfield creator Jim Davis.
 Cartoonist Gary Larson included the character in several of his The Far Side cartoons.

 In a commercial for Bridgestone tires during Super Bowl XLIII in 2009, Mr. Potato Head is driving a car and Mrs. Potato Head is nagging him.

-Larger-than-life versions of Mr. and Mrs. Potato Head are "guests" in the 1980s section of Pop Century Resort at Walt Disney World in Florida.
+Larger-than-life versions of Mr. and Mrs. Potato Head are "guests" in the 1980s section of Pop Century Resort at Walt Disney World in Florida.NBA champion Head Coach Mike Brown has the nickname "Mr. Potato Head".

-In 1990, the sketch comedy series In Living Color parodied the toy and entertainer Michael Jackson and his penchant for plastic surgery in a skit called "The Michael Jackson Potato Head Kit", offering children a multitude of different noses to represent different stages in Jackson's career.
-Jackson's vitiligo was also mocked when one child said the toy did not look quite right and his father peels it, revealing white skin underneath.

 Starting in the 2000s, Mr. and Mrs. Potato Head also starred in commercials for other brands.
 An example is an ad for Lay's in 2014 where the "Active Adventures" Mr. Potato Head comes home to see the "Active Adventures" Mrs. Potato Head eating them despite being a potato herself.